jamescherti/minimal-emacs.d/README.md

 (setq tooltip-delay 0.4)        ; Delay before showing a tooltip after mouse hover (default: 0.7) (setq tooltip-short-delay 0.08) ; Delay before showing a short tooltip (Default: 0.1) (tooltip-mode 1)

+;; Ediff: Ignore all whitespace differences (-w) to reduce visual noise from ;; indentation changes or auto-formatters, keeping the focus on logic.
+(setq ediff-diff-options "-w")

+;; Ediff: Skip over regions where the only differences are whitespace (or other ;; ignored options) when navigating with 'n' and 'p'.
+(setq ediff-ignore-similar-regions t)

+;; Keep unmodified buffers A/B/C at session end
+(setq ediff-keep-variants t)
 ```

 It is also recommended to read the following articles:
 - [Automating Table of Contents Update for Markdown Documents (e.g., README.md)](https://www.jamescherti.com/emacs-markdown-table-of-contents-update-before-save/)
 - [Maintaining proper indentation in indentation-sensitive programming languages](https://www.jamescherti.com/elisp-code-and-emacs-packages-for-maintaining-proper-indentation-in-indentation-sensitive-languages-such-as-python-or-yaml/)

 ### File types (Yaml, Dockerfile, Lua, Jinja2, CSV, Vimrc...)